 Fatigue and alertness

-Small studies describe that light interventions (bright or dim light) may influence the perception of fatigue.
-However, effects varied and were highly individual.
+There are small studies describing that light interventions (bright light or dim light) can play a role in the experience of fatigue.
+However, the effects were variable and highly individual.

 Source: https://pmc.ncbi.nlm.nih.gov/articles/PMC8919713/